 Businessmen in a meeting

-Posted by Sophia Man
+Posted by Alisa Sukdhoe

 In today’s workforce, Managers are often criticized for their poor management, committing the cardinal sin such as leading with a big ego, micro-management, showing lack of support for staff development and not communicating openly.
 And the list goes on and on.